ds300/cfg/README.md

 ## Quick Example

-    ; make a separate namespace for handling all your config needs (ns my-proj.cfg
+Make a separate namespace for handling all your config needs

+    (ns my-proj.cfg
       (:use cfg.core))

     (init) ; this just evals src/cfg/cfg.clj in my-proj.cfg

-    ; now you can define you option tree with defopt and defopts
+Now you can define you option tree with `defopt` and `defopts`

     (defopt :num-cats
       :default     50
-      :parse       #(Long. %)  ; this gets called when parsing options from command line :validate    #(>= % 1)   ; IllegalArgumentException when this returns false :help-string "The number of cats to use."  ; this gets used by the fn "print-help" :aliases     ["c" "-cats"]) ; at shell> myprog -c 50, or myprog --cats 50
+      :parse       #(Long. %)  ; this gets called when parsing options from command line :validate    #(>= % 1)   ; IllegalArgumentException when this returns false :help-string "The number of cats to use."  ; this gets used by the fn print-help :aliases     ["c" "-cats"]) ; causes -c or --cats to be used as unix-style cli args.

-    ; defopts lets you nest options inside a container map
+`defopts` lets you nest options inside a container map

     (defopts :data-paths